Updated as of the 2025-2026 application cycle.

 How Many Universities to Contact

 You may contact a maximum of two universities at one time to request a Letter of Provisional Acceptance.
-This is a change from the past, when you could have three or more Letters of Acceptance, so if you see any articles (including on this site) saying that three or four letters are OK, that information is out of date!
+This is a change from the past, when you could have three or more Letters of Acceptance, so if you see any articles saying that three or four letters are OK, that information is out of date!

 Even though you will probably have three universities in your Placement Preference Form, you can still only contact two at one time.
 If one of the two universities you contact rejects your application and it is still before the deadline, then you can contact an alternate, but you should never have more than two active or complete applications and you should not get more than two Letters of Provisional Acceptance.